jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_sqlactivity.md

 For performance reasons, Spotlight limits the number of records that can be viewed in this grid.
 By default, only 1000 locks will be displayed.
 If there are more locks than this, then no information will be displayed.

 The data displayed in this grid can be Filtered.
 Filtering is the method Spotlight uses to restrict displays to a manageable or relevant set of data.
-You can view or change the filter for this grid by clicking Change Filter.
+You can view or change the filter for this grid by clicking **Change Filter**.